AriFordsham/GHCWiki/trac-interface-customization.md

 ### Logo

 Change the `src` setting to `site/` followed by the name of your image file.
-The `width` and `height` settings should be modified to match your image's dimensions (the Trac chrome handler uses "`site/`" for files within the project directory `htdocs` and "`common/`" for the common ones).
+The `width` and `height` settings should be modified to match your image's dimensions (the Trac chrome handler uses "`site/`" for files within the project directory `htdocs`, and "`common/`" for the common `htdocs` directory belonging to a Trac installation).
+Note that 'site/' is not a placeholder for your project name, it is the actual prefix that should be used (literally).
+For example, if your project is named 'sandbox', and the image file is 'red_logo.gif' then the 'src' setting would be 'site/red_logo.gif', not 'sandbox/red_logo.gif'.

 ```wiki
 [header_logo]